 See to it that you do not refuse Him who is speaking.
 For if those did not escape when they refused him who warned them on earth, much less will we escape who turn away from Him who warns from heaven- Hebrews 12:25 NASB

-Jesus had hard words for Christians who choose not to grow their faith (John 15:1-7).
-This is because Christians who don’t grow spiritually are weak, ineffectual and reflect poorly on Jesus.
+Jesus had some hard words for Christians who don’t grow (John 15:1-7, Matthew 13:20-21) as did the apostle Paul (1st Corinthians 3:1-13) and the writer of Hebrews (Hebrews 2:1-2, Hebrews 5:11-14).
+This is because Christians who don’t grow spiritually are messy, ineffectual and reflect poorly on Jesus.
 Immature believers tend to stay on the fringes of the church and have little to offer the church or the world in the way of knowledge, wisdom, faith and practical support.
 Because they are immature and worldly they tend to lead other Christians astray and turn those outside the church off to the whole notion of church and Jesus.

-Most Christians believe using drugs, getting caught up in sexual sin, lack of Bible study or church attendance is what stunts our growth.
-In reality, those behaviors are just symptoms of deeper, more systemic problems.
-The following five mindsets are where our spiritual growth gets stunted.
+Most of us believe it’s big sins like using drugs, or getting caught up in sexual sin or really bad habits like a lack of Bible study or church attendance that stunts our growth.
+In reality, those behaviors are just the symptoms of the deeper, more systemic problems that stunt our growth.
+The following five mindsets are where our spiritual growth gets derailed.
 Best-case scenario the following attitudes will keep us stuck where we’re at, worst-case scenario they cause us to go backwards (Hebrews 5:12).
 It all starts with:

 We tell God He can’t have authority over some part of our lives-